hhan1018/NesTools/README.md

 ```

 ### Build evaluation settings
-Our test prompt can be found in `inference/test_prompt.jsonl`, which can be used for evaluation directly or as a reference.

-Downloading [gte-large-en-v1.5](https://huggingface.co/Alibaba-NLP/gte-large-en-v1.5) or other embedding models.
+1. Downloading gte-large-en-v1.5[link](https://huggingface.co/Alibaba-NLP/gte-large-en-v1.5) or other embedding models.
+2. Modify the path of the embedding model in `scripts/build.sh`.
+3. Start the process:

 ```bash
 bash scripts/build.sh
 ```

 ### Inference
+**[Note]** Our test prompt can be found in `inference/test_prompt.jsonl`, which can be used for evaluation directly or as a reference.

 1. Set your api key and url in `scripts/inference.sh`.
+2. Modify the model name and output path in `scripts/inference.sh`.
-2. Start the Inference process:
+3. Start the Inference process:

 ```bash
 bash scripts/inference.sh
 ```

 ### Evaluation
+1. Modify the output path for storing model inference results in `scripts/eval.sh`.
+2. Choose the command corresponding to the evaluation mode in `scripts/eval.sh`.
+3. Start the Evaluation process:

 ```bash
 bash scripts/eval.sh